 Coincidentally, I use Carrd for the domain itself as well, so I already had a CNAME Record for www.introtoaws.com and A records for @ values.

 Once again, you’ll need to wait 30 minutes ~ 1 hour, but once it propagates, you should see your website!
-You can check out my little project at https://origamiwords.com!
+Since this specific project has been shut down, you can check out my another one of my little projects that utilize Carrd at https://freelancefinance101.com!

 If at any point you want access to more templates than what Carrd.co has available, there are layout templates available at Drrac.co as well!